nikolaus-lemberski/distributed-tracing/README.md

 Hint: If the javaagent is missing but the annotations are there, simply delete the pods so they're recreated.

 Now call the app-a endpoint to generate some traces, in **OpenShift**, navigate to ***Observe -> Traces***.
-Select the tempo instance "tempostack" and the tenant "demo.".
+Select the tempo instance "tempostack" and the tenant "instapps.".
 You should see the distributed tracing information:

 ![Traces](./readme/openshift_tracing_ui.png "Traces in Distributed Tracing UI")